ErisVentures/optyx-blog/content/tutorials/learning-optyx.md

 1. **Happiest Faces** - The photo with the happiest faces, regardless of sharpness or squinting eyes.
 1. **Sharpest** - The photo with the sharpest edges.
 1. **Solo Group** - A photo that is the only photo in its group.
 When a photo is the only photo in the group, this is the only condition that will match.
+1. **Unmatched** - A photo that does not match any other condition.
+Used as the default handling mechanism.

 ### Actions